jameshughes89/cs4XX-EvolutionaryComputation/site/student-project/description.rst

 and is not intended to be the standard template.

 * Introduction

-    * What is the problem?
-    * Small literature review
+* Literature review

-        * What have other people done in the past that worked
+    * What have others done that is related to the project idea

 * Problem description

-    * What is the point of the test problems?
-    * If applicable, what are multi-objective problems?

 * Algorithm description

-    * How was PSO implemented?

-        * Can someone follow the description to recreate your work?

     * What enhancements/modifications were included?